AbhijitBiradar/HTTP-Status-Codes/README.md

 The 403 Forbidden error status code indicates that the request from the client was understood, but the server will not authorize it, so the client cannot access it.
 The server can make known the reason it will not authorize the request within the response, which could be due to various reasons like incorrect password or username.
 Unlike the 401 status code, which require authentication, a 403 status code can indicate that the client truly does not have authorization to access those resources, so authentication in this instance is not possible.
 See RFC7231, Section 6.5.3 for more information.

+403 Forbidden, the server understood the request, but it is refusing to fulfill it.
+Sometimes, the user does not have access to the requested content or data, and the server rejects the request.
+This also can mean the client needs an account to request data or the request would create a duplicate record.

 ### HTTP Status 404 : “The requested resource was not found.”